cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 This example assumes a `<Button />` component exists.

-- Navigate to where you saved this component
+- Navigate to where this component exists in your code.
-- Create a `Button.spec.jsx` file in the same folder
+- Create a spec file in the same folder called `Button.spec.jsx`.
-- Add a test:
+- Write a test in the `Button.spec.jsx` file:

 <code-group>
   <code-block label="React" active>